andreysolovyev381/HollywoodLand/readme.md

 ## IMPORTANT
 ### Must-do remove before deploy
 There are some functions used for testing purposes only, each of them is marked with 'todo:' mark.
 They MUST be removed before ANY real deployment.

 ## General structure
 ### Proxy Implementation
 Made by using TransparentUpgradeableProxy paradigm from OpenZeppelin.
 All the data storages were separated from the respective implementations.
 Storages contain "storage" in their names, and implementations contain "implementation".
-### Token
+### Native Token
-Contract is ERC20 and ERC777 compatible foundation for all the operations.
+Contract is ERC20 and ERC777 compatible foundation for all the operations (upd: after audit Client made a decision to remove ERC777 hooks functionality - see [See the Amendmens after Audit](#amendments-done-after-audit-completion)).
 Consists of two parts:
 ##### Token
 Token per se.
 ##### PriceOracle